Spencer Steer Player Props: Reds vs. Marlins

-The Cincinnati Reds, including Spencer Steer and his .526 slugging percentage over his past 10 games, battle starting pitcher Eury Perez and the Miami Marlins at Great American Ball Park, Monday at 6:40 PM ET.
+The Cincinnati Reds, including Spencer Steer (.189 batting average in his past 10 games), battle starter Braxton Garrett and the Miami Marlins at Great American Ball Park, Tuesday at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Nationals.
+In his last game he had a one-hit performance (1-for-3) against the Marlins.

 Spencer Steer Game Info & Props vs. the Marlins